Murray River railway bridge, Albury–Wodonga: Description

 It is also the first to have two spans, the earlier bridges having one, three or four spans.
 The bridge now carries a double-track railway.
 The original design had transoms on metal stringers with metal cross girders resting on the lower chords.
 The eastern track has been modified in recent years by inserting a pair of large steel girders beneath the original transoms, with concrete piers replacing the timber piles supports on the southern approaches.
 A pedestrian walkway has been added on the eastern side.
 The western track appears to be in its original configuration.
 The main trusses are through type lattice trusses, continuous over two 48.5m spans (spans of this length are considerable for a bridge of this type and date).
 The trusses are of constant depth with six triangulations and are connected together above the tracks by characteristic arched latticed braces.
 They are supported on twin cast iron cylinder piers.

 Condition

 The line remains in use.
 It was reported as being in satisfactory condition in 2008.
 Apart from relatively minor technical works, repairs and strengthening, the Albury bridge is highly intact.
-One of the tracks is currently closed that the line is being used as a single line.
+One of the tracks is currently disused and the line to Albury operates as single track.